 CAN I VISIT MY CHILD WHILE THEY ARE AT CAMP?

-While parents and other family members are welcome and encouraged to bring campers to camp and to pick them up at the end of the session, parents and other visitors are not allowed to come to camp during the Camp sessions.
+Parents and other visitors are not allowed to come to camp during the Camp sessions.

 HOW'S THE FOOD?

 Kalsman’s kid-friendly menu offers campers plenty to eat.
 Traditionally, almost all meals are served family-style in the dining hall, with bunks eating together at assigned tables (protocols are subject to change due to Covid).
 Breakfast includes a hot item, fresh fruit, and cereal.
 Lunch and dinner include a hot entrée, vegetables, salad, as well as dessert.
 Whenever meat is served, a vegetarian option is offered.
 We make accommodations for campers on special allergy- or health-related diets.
 Consistent with the policies of other URJ camps across North America, Camp Kalsman is a kosher-style facility.
 We do not serve pork or shellfish, or products containing them, and do not permit such products on camp grounds.
 Milk and meat dishes are not served at the same meal.

 No, we do not accept care packages for campers.
 This includes boxes of any size and large/oversized mailing envelopes.
 Camp will only accept letters up to a standard size envelope or a standard size greeting card envelope, or standard size postcards.
 No padded or oversized envelopes.
 Of course, we understand that sometimes sending items to camp will be necessary.
 If your camper has forgotten something important or needs something new (e.g. more sunscreen), please contact us at firstname.lastname@example.org before mailing the package.
 Please remember that this is for forgotten essentials only!
 Unless we know a package is coming, we will refuse to accept it at camp.